Program Overview

 Excursions

-The Office of Residential Life may organise optional trips and activities on weekends and evenings (at additional expense).
-Students can also arrange their own trips to places such as Disneyland, Magic Mountain, Universal Studios, Catalina Island or even Las Vegas, San Francisco and the Grand Canyon.
+Students can arrange their own trips to places such as Disneyland, Magic Mountain, Universal Studios, Catalina Island or even Las Vegas, San Francisco and the Grand Canyon.
 There are local attractions such as the beach, movie nights, baseball games, bowling alleys and outlet mall shopping excursions.

 The CISaustralia Site Director will also welcome you to LA and help you settle in.
 Our friendly Site Director will be there to meet you at the airport and take you out for a welcome lunch/dinner.
 The Site Director will also be available to provide advice on local cultural activities, such as attending a baseball or basketball game, visit to the J. Paul “Getty” Museum, Santa Monica pier walking tours, and other similar outings.